We live in an era with a plenitude of information but a paucity of understanding

 The drying up of scholarly expertise affects universities’ ability to educate teachers — as well as aspiring lawyers, politicians, journalists and business leaders — who will enter their professions having learned too little about the nation’s political history.
 Not least, in this age of extreme partisanship, they’ll be insufficiently aware of the importance that compromise has played in America’s past, of the vital role of mutual give-and-take in the democratic process.

-Fredrik Logevall is a professor of history and international affairs at Harvard and Kenneth Osgood is a professor of history at the Colorado School of Mines.
+Fredrik Logevall is a professor of history and international affairs at Harvard.
+Kenneth Osgood is a professor of history at the Colorado School of Mines.

-The upshot is badly informed politicians, policymakers, businessmen and publics, virtually all of whom suffer from appalling historical and geographical ignorance not only of the wider world, but also, as we now know, their own backyard.
+The upshot is badly informed politicians, policymakers, businessmen and publics, virtually all of whom suffer from appalling historical, linguistic and geographical ignorance not only of the wider world, but also, as we now know, their own backyard.

 Their inability to “connect the dots” as the world undergoes tectonic shifts beneath their feet is proving disastrous for both domestic and international politics and has profound implications for the global economy and investment.